 Detoxification is when you stop using alcohol and drugs to allow your body to purge the harmful substances from its system.
 After months or years of repeated alcohol or drug abuse, your body needs to readjust to not having substances be a part of its daily functioning.
 As your body and brain start to return to their normal state, you may feel a range of discomforts, including physical and psychological withdrawal symptoms as well as drug cravings.
 The withdrawal process can often be uncomfortable, and at times painful.
 Some people describe withdrawal as the worst flu they have ever had.

 What withdrawal symptoms you experience and the intensity of the symptom depends on numerous factors.
 The alcohol and drug withdrawal experience is different for each person.
 For short-acting drugs, like opioids, symptoms typically appear within a few hours after the last use.
-With other substances, like benzodiazepines, withdrawal symptoms can emerge 1 to 4 days after last use.
+With other substances, like benzodiazepines, withdrawal symptoms can emerge 1 to 4 days after the last use.

 Common Physical Withdrawal Symptoms: